Skip to main content

 Department Head

-I am a scholar of Spanish literature and culture.
 My research answers the question: how did religious culture shape literary themes and forms through the rise and decline of the Spanish Empire?
 Particularly I study moral theology in combination with poetry, novels, and treatises to interpret social roles and relationships.
 I recently co-edited, with Professor Dale Shuger of Tulane University, a special issue of Religions, "Theology and Aesthetics in the Spanish and Portuguese Empires," which features essays by eight internationally recognized scholars of the early modern world.
-A forthcoming essay, "Josefa Amar’s Enlightened Silences: Drawing Divisions with a Peculiar Catalogue of Early Modern Women" will be published in Spring 2025 in issue 50.1 of Revista de Estudios de Género y Sexualidades/Journal of Gender and Sexuality Studies.
-See my selected publications below for links to books and recent articles on Spanish early modern literature and the spiritual author, Francisco de Osuna.
+The forthcoming essay, "Josefa Amar’s Enlightened Silences: Drawing Divisions with a Peculiar Catalogue of Early Modern Women" will appear in Fall 2025 in issue 50.1 of Revista de Estudios de Género y Sexualidades/Journal of Gender and Sexuality Studies.

 Research Interests: